Intro to GPU's

 To learn more about GPU's and memory checkout these - The GPU Memory Hierarchy, GPU Memory Hierarchy, GPU Programming, Hopper Architecture In-Depth and GPU architecture and CUDA Programming.
 The last entry is highly recommended.

-To learn more about optimzing shaders with shared memory.
+You can read more about optimzing shaders with shared memory and optimizing a matmul kernel.
 A slightly more detailed explanation of asynchronous memory transfers for GPUs.
-If you want to learn more about wgpu, this is the most used tutorial is Learn Wgpu.
+If you want to learn more about wgpu, the most used tutorial is Learn Wgpu.
 One of the most popular books about GPGPU programming can be found here.